mariodavid/mariodavid.github.io/_drafts/cuba-6-1.md

 5. Execute the downloaded SQL script on the database
 6. Start the Model Generation from Studio (Entities > Generate Model)

 After doing so, you will see something similar to the image below.
-The wizard has a few steps to adjust the mapping, generate screens finally see and adjust the database migration scripts.
+The wizard has a few steps to adjust the mapping, generate screens and finally see and adjust the database migration scripts.

 <figure class="center">
 	<a href="{{ site.url }}/images/cuba-6-1/generate-model-from-db.png"><img src="{{ site.url }}/images/cuba-6-1/generate-model-from-db.png" alt=""></a>